Public health privacy notice

 - the local health and wellbeing strategy

-We receive data from sources including the Office for National Statistics, NHS Digital, GP practices, hospitals and social care services.
+We receive data from a wide range of sources including national government departments, the Office for National Statistics, NHS Digital, GP practices, police authorities, hospitals and social care services.

 Our data access agreement (‘DAA’) with NHS Digital gives us access to special category data.
 This allows us to understand more about the causes of disease and ill health in the local population.